RSA Cipher

 φ(n) ≈ n

-This is also good for security.
+This is also good for the overall security as, if a number m

-is not coprime with n
+is not coprime

 , because n = p·q